blbadger/blbadger.github.io/neural-networks.md

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_example6.png)

 Not all shifted images experience this change in predicted classification: the following images are viewed virtually identically by the model.
-After 40 epochs of training a cNN, around a third of all inputs follow this pattern such that the model does not change its output significantly when given $a'$ as an input instead of $a$.
+After 40 epochs of training a cNN, around a third of all inputs follow this pattern such that the model does not change its output significantly when given $a'$ as an input instead of $a$ for $\epsilon=0.01$.
+Note that increasing the value of $\epsilon$ leads to nearly every input image having an adversarial example using the fast gradient sign method, even if the images are still not noticeably different.

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/adversarial_example13.png)